 Nickel, in and of itself, isn’t harmful.
 However, in a nickel-sensitive person, too much nickel can cause problems, including an intensely-itchy rash that may appear anywhere on the body, but often appears as hand eczema.
 Other symptoms include swelling, pain, nausea, insomnia, and anxiety.

-As I share in my book, my first major nickel-related outbreak occurred just a couple of weeks after my husband and I watched this video, ran out and bought a juicer, and began making juices with tons of raw fruits and veggies.
+As I share in my nickel guidebook, my first major nickel-related outbreak occurred just a couple of weeks after my husband and I watched this video, ran out and bought a juicer, and began making juices containing lots of raw fruits and veggies.

 We were so excited about our new healthy habit that we probably overdid it a bit.
 Little did I know, I was overloading my body with nickel from two high-nickel foods (spinach and kale) and two “trigger” foods (apples and lemons).

-The foods considered to be high in nickel vary according to different sources, but following is a list of those most often identified as nickel-rich:
+The foods considered to be highest in nickel vary according to different sources, but following is a list of those most often identified as nickel-rich: